kuza2010/kuza2010/README.md

 My name is Artem Danilin and I'm a Software Developer.
 I'm from <img src="https://raw.githubusercontent.com/kuza2010/kuza2010/master/russia.png" width="15px"> **Russia, Nizhny Novgorod.**

-I graduated with a bachelor's degree in computer security from Nizhny Novgorod State Technical University.
-And now I am studying for a master’s degree.
+I graduated Nizhny Novgorod State Technical University with a bachelor and master degree in computer security.

-Currently, I have been working for about 3 years.
+Currently, I have been working for about 4 years.
 I'am in love with Java and all things connected with it.
-Dedicate to be a full-stack engineer.
+I have a varied experience with backend/mobile/web development.

 ## <img src="https://github.githubassets.com/images/icons/emoji/unicode/1f6e0.png" width="30px"> Things I code with
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=46a2f1)